volkamerlab/teachopencadd/.github/ISSUE_TEMPLATE/bug_report.md

 **Configuration (please complete the following information):**
+ - How did you use TeachOpenCADD?
+   1. Installation from conda package?
+   2. Installation from GitHub code?
+   3. Binder?
+Google Colab?
+   4. TeachOpenCADD website?
+Browser (if relevant)?
+   5. Other?
+ - In case you did _not_ use 4.
    - Version of packages involved in the issue:
    - OS: [e.g. Ubuntu 20.04]
    - Python version (if relevant):
- - How did you install TeachOpenCADD?

 **Additional context**
 Add any other context about the problem here.